KayChansiri/Demo_logistic_regression_ML/README.md

 # Logistic Regression, Sigmoid Function, the Concept of Likelihood Estimation, and More

 In my previous post, I discussed linear regression from a machine learning (ML) perspective.
 Today, let’s delve into a different type of regression used to predict binary outcomes — logistic regression.
+In this post, I will also discuss important concepts relevant to the algorithm, such as the sigmoid function, log-likelihood estimation, class imbalance adjustment, and more.
+If you are ready, let's get started!

 ## Why Logistic Regression?